The Arts of War and The Arts of Peace: Funding delays

-The switch to bronze from granite
+Switch to bronze from granite

 James Earle Fraser (shown here in his studio) and his former student, Edward Minazolli, traveled to Italy to supervise the casting and gilding.

 With little urgency, Fraser and Friedlander went ahead at a slow pace on their work.
 Partial funding for the granite statues was secured in 1935, but these monies were again impounded.
 The CFA asked Congress to approve funding for the statues in 1937, but this effort was unsuccessful.
 Additional efforts to win funding from Congress were made in 1938 and 1939, but also failed.
 Fraser and Friedlander completed work on their full-size models in 1939.

 With the full-size plasters ready, the CFA made another push for funds in 1940.
 Money appeared to be available in the National Park Service budget, but bids for the granite and carving came in $70,000 too high.
 James Earle Fraser then suggested that the statues be cast in bronze or Benedict nickel (an alloy of copper and nickel).
 Friedlander and the CFA agreed with this suggestion, and in August 1941 both sculptors signed contracts to redesign their models for casting in bronze.
 For Friedlander, this meant removing the "web" supports beneath his horses and returning to his original design.

 Lobbying Congress for money halted for a time while work proceeded on Friedlander's revisions.
 Money for the project became unavailable during World War II, and bronze was diverted to the war effort.